smarter-german-org/NEW-DICTATION-CHECKER/README.md

 - Real-time word-by-word comparison of your input with the expected text
 - Visual feedback on correct and incorrect words
 - Mistake counter to track your progress
+- Mobile-responsive design for all devices
-- Ready for Teachable integration
+- Complete Teachable integration system for multiple courses
+- Support for VTT files to define dictation content and timing

 ## Getting Started